yuval-ro/guides/ohmyposh/ohmyposh.md

     code $PROFILE
     ```

-    Paste in the file the following command, where the URL is your selected theme's:
+    Paste in the file the following line, where the URL is your selected theme's:
     ```PowerShell
     oh-my-posh init pwsh --config 'https://raw.githubusercontent.com/JanDeDobbeleer/oh-my-posh/main/themes/aliens.omp.json' | Invoke-Expression
     ```

     Save and restart your shell.

 ## Removal